Man caught at TSA checkpoint with 23 weapons in carry-on - NewsBreak

 In addition to the knives, the TSA found a single pair of brass knuckles — an item which is also banned in carry-on luggage.

 The Metropolitan Washington Airports Authority Police was called to the scene shortly after the discovery.
-Officers issued him a citation, the TSA said.Man opens emergency exit of moving plane, walks onto wing
+Officers issued him a citation, the TSA said.4 charged with giving sleep aids to kids at Tennessee day care

 In a press release issued Thursday, the TSA noted that each one of the prohibited items — the blades and the brass knuckles — would have been permitted in a checked bag.
 When it comes to carry-on, however, the knives and knuckles are a big no-no.